 - Fungal infection.
 If a salon uses tools that aren’t sterile or the environment isn’t properly sanitized, you are at risk for a fungal infection.
 Having diabetes can make it difficult to treat fungal infections, leading to more severe problems.

 - Ingrown toenails.
 If a toenail is cut too short during a pedicure or is not trimmed straight across, it can become ingrown.
 For those with diabetes, ingrown toenails can easily lead to an infection.
+When infection occurs, surgery will be necessary (like in the video below) to help rectify the concern.

 If you are diabetic and develop an infection, it can spread to surrounding tissue or bone.
 If the infection cannot be controlled, it can lead to gangrene or require amputation to save your life.